 - Red: Altitude too high, even with extra oxygen on train, to be helpful to acclimatizing

-Unfortunately, most of the rest of the train journey is at altitudes actually higher than Lhasa’s.
+Unfortunately, most of the rest of the train journey is at altitudes actually higher than Lhasa’s!

-Over 80% of the Golmud-Lhasa section is at an elevation of more than 4,000m (13,123 ft), with the highest point, the Tang Gu La Pass, reaching 5231 m (17,158 ft).
+Over 80% of the Golmud-Lhasa section is at an elevation of more than 4000 m/ 13,123 ft.
+The highest point, just on the Lhasa side of the Tang La Pass, reaches 5072 m/ 16,640 ft.

 Although this might sound like a good way to get used to Lhasa’s altitude, it’s not really.
 The key to getting used to high altitude is to ascend slowly, and the train is, unfortunately, climbing very high quite fast.

-Rick Curtis, in the Princeton University Outdoor Action Guide to High Altitude: Acclimatization and Illnesses, suggests that you should “ascend at a rate of no more than 1,000 feet per day after the first 10,000 feet” and “rest for an entire day each time you ascend 3,000 feet.”
+Rick Curtis, in the Princeton University Outdoor Action Guide to High Altitude: Acclimatization and Illnesses, suggests that you should “ascend at a rate of no more than 1000 feet per day after the first 10,000 feet” and “rest for an entire day each time you ascend 3000 feet.”

 Not only is the train climbing, obviously, much more rapidly than this, but also, some of the trains end up passing through the highest point on the journey during the second night.

-The passengers then are likely to have a rough night because, according to Curtis, “respiration decreases during sleep, exacerbating the symptoms” of the onset of the milder forms of altitude sickness: “headache, dizziness, fatigue, shortness of breath, loss of appetite, nausea, disturbed sleep, and a general feeling of malaise.”
+Passengers who are more inclined to altitude sickness are likely to have a rough night because, according to Curtis, “respiration decreases during sleep, exacerbating the symptoms” of the onset of the milder forms of altitude sickness: “headache, dizziness, fatigue, shortness of breath, loss of appetite, nausea, disturbed sleep, and a general feeling of malaise.”